847-929-9492

 Heat Pump Cost

-Even though heat pumps aren’t as expensive to run as furnaces, the cost of installing heat pumps can be high.
-With installation prices ranging from $4,000 to $7,500, you will need an average of $5,500 to install a heat pump in the United States.
+Even though heat pumps aren’t as expensive to run as furnaces, the cost of installation can be higher.
+With prices ranging from $4,000 to $7,500, you will need an average of $5,500 to install it in the United States.

 If you decide to purchase a low-end heat pump, your installation expenses could be as little as $2,500.
 However, if you purchase a higher grade type, you may spend as much as $10,000.

-In general, your particular installation cost for a heat pump may differ since it will depend on some factors.
+In general, your particular installation cost may differ since it will depend on some factors.
 Some of them include pump efficiency rating, pump type, size of your home, location, climate, etc.

 Brands of Heat Pumps